Robot Control Stack: A Lean Ecosystem for Robot Learning at Scale: Results

 \subsection{RL Training Pipeline}

 The requirements for RL and VLA training pipelines differ considerably.
-VLA training is usually GPU-bound, involving a standard deep-learning pipeline where a large neural network is trained on a dataset.
-In contrast, RL is often CPU-bound as robot simulations are difficult to parallelize efficiently.
-To achieve a higher throughput, many CPU-based environments typically run in parallel, and the associated neural networks are comparatively small.
+VLA training is usually GPU-bound, involving a standard deep learning pipeline where a large neural network is trained on a dataset.
+In contrast, RL training involves tight interaction loops between simulation and policy inference.
+While recent GPU-based simulators enable large-scale parallelism with considerably higher throughput, vision-based policies and the associated rendering costs account for a substantial fraction of the overall computation costs.
+As a result, a CPU-based MuJoCo simulation offers a good trade-off between performance and broad usability.
 With this experiment, we show how \rcs{} caters to the needs of RL pipelines by training a policy to solve the \pickboxtask{} in the replicated MuJoCo scene shown in \autoref{fig:real_simified}.

-RCS natively supports parallelization, and parallel training works out of the box with SB3.
+RCS natively supports parallelization, and parallel training works out of the box with Stable Baselines 3 (SB3)~\cite{sb3}.
 Its Gymnasium-based API is compatible with the majority of Python-based RL libraries.
 When rendering a single camera image at low resolution, our training pipeline runs at more than 2000 steps per second when scaling to 24 parallel environments.
-Note that a large portion of the runtime costs is caused by rendering, which can be significantly improved by simplifying the scene.
+Note that a large portion of the runtime cost is due to rendering and can be significantly reduced by simplifying the scene.
 This shows that \rcs{} is not a bottleneck in the RL training pipeline: the performance depends on the MuJoCo model and the RL algorithm's implementation.

 We use the PickCube-v1 reward function of \mbox{ManiSkill 3} for potential-based reward shaping~\cite{pbrs} and add a discrete success reward.
 The function is based on information---distances between objects and whether the cube is grasped---available via \rcs{}.
-Using this reward, we train a vanilla PPO policy with Stable Baselines 3 (SB3)~\cite{sb3} using two RGB cameras and proprioceptive state as inputs, and relative joint angles as output.
+Using this reward, we train a vanilla PPO policy with SB3 using two RGB cameras and proprioceptive state as inputs, and relative joint angles as output.
 Neither performance nor hyperparameters were tuned.
 The policy learns to lift the cube with a 100\% success rate within three hours (8.5M environment steps) on an Nvidia RTX~4080 and a 12-core CPU.
-This demonstrates that the collection of high-level robotics functionalities provided by \rcs{} supports the development of RL environments and the design of reward functions.
+This demonstrates that the robotics-focused tool set of \rcs{} supports the development of RL environments and the design of reward functions.